Creates a group sequential design for negative binomial outcomes based on

 - analysis_times

-Vector of calendar times for each analysis.
-Must have length k.
+Optional vector of calendar times for each analysis.
+If provided, must have length k.
 These times are stored in the

 Telement and displayed bygsDesign::gsBoundSummary().